evmos/evmos/docs/users/basics/gas.md

 Gas fees on Cosmos are relatively straightforward.
 As a user, you specify two fields:

-1. A `GasLimit` corresponding to an upper bound on execution gas
+1. A `GasLimit` corresponding to an upper bound on execution gas, defined as `GasWanted`
-2. Either `Fees` or `GasPrice`, which will be used to specify or calculate the transaction fees
+2. One of `Fees` or `GasPrice`, which will be used to specify or calculate the transaction fees

 The node will entirely consume the fees provided, then begin to execute the transaction.
 If the `GasLimit` is found to be insufficient during execution, the transaction will fail and roll back any changes made, without refunding the fees provided.

-Validators for Cosmos SDK-based chains can specify the `min-transaction-fee` that they will enforce when selecting transactions to include in blocks.
+Validators for Cosmos SDK-based chains can specify their `min-gas-prices` that they will enforce when selecting transactions to include in blocks.
 Thus, transactions with insufficient fees will encounter delays or fail outright.

 At the beginning of each block, fees from the previous block are [allocated to validators and delegators](https://docs.cosmos.network/main/modules/distribution), and they can be withdrawn and spent.